Financial Services Guide

 Who is Australia Ratings?

-Australia Ratings value proposition is to provide independent, understandable, timely and accessible service to assist investors gauge credit risk and complexity of products sold in the Australian retail debt market.
+Australia Ratings value proposition is to provide independent, clear, timely and accessible research to assist investors gauge credit risk and complexity of securities available in the Australian retail debt market.

 Australia Ratings’ Australian Financial Services (AFS) licence number is 346138.
 Australia Ratings acts for itself when providing the services under the AFS licence.